-Home to everything that traditional Kyoto has to offer, photogenic Higashiyama plunges you into a world of Shinto shrines, rickshaws, cobblestone streets, and Buddhist temples.
+Home to everything that traditional Kyoto has to offer, photogenic districts like Higashiyama and Gion plunge you into a world of Shinto shrines, rickshaws, cobblestone streets, and Buddhist temples.
 Far from sleepy, however, you can also enjoy boutique shopping, sake bars, cafes, and tea shops without ever leaving this dynamic neighbourhood.
 Wander the district at sunset to see geiko (geishas) heading to their evening work, and during the day is the magnificent Maruyama Park, best strolled through on a sunny day and especially during the spring hanami season.

-Kyoto is known for being one of the great historic cities of East Asia, and Higashiyama is a big part of the reason why.
-When you think temples, parks, cherry blossoms (sakura), geisha, rikshaws, ryokans, you’re thinking of Higashiyama.
+Kyoto is known for being one of the great historic cities of East Asia, and Higashiyama and Gion are a big part of the reason why.
+When you think temples, parks, cherry blossoms (sakura), geisha, rikshaws, ryokans, you’re thinking of Higashiyama and Gion.
 That’s the legacy of this marvellous and tranquil district of Kyoto.

-Discover historical Kyoto with this Higasyiyama Neighborhood Guide
+Discover historical Kyoto with this Higasyiyama and Gion Neighborhood Guide

 Starting the day off with a solid breakfast is very much part of Japanese culture.
 In fact, the traditional Japanese word for breakfast – asagohan – literally means ‘morning rice bowl’.
 One of the best places to try a hearty local breakfast consisting of tamagoyaki (omelet – literally ‘cooked egg’), fresh, warm rice, grilled salmon, pickles, and miso soup is at Roji Usagi.